calebh/calebh.github.io/index.md

 permalink: /index.html
 ---

 Software developer/researcher living in Madison, WI.
 I am currently employed as a software developer at [Holos, Inc](https://holos.io/).
 My primary interests are in programming languages, computer graphics and machine learning.
-I am especially interested in the intersection of machine learning and programming languages.
-In recent years deep neural networks have been applied to natural language tasks with great success, but applying these same techniques to code is still in its infancy.
-I believe there is room for a lot of new exciting work in this subfield of machine learning/programming languages.

 In the past I was at MIT Lincoln Laboratory in the position of Assistant Staff.
 While there I primarily focused on embedded systems development, computer networking and graph theory research.
 I left this position in early 2019.